svisser/ipuz/README.md

 provides validation and wrapping around the puzzle data.

-As the puzzle is inherently JSON data it is the application's responsibility to ensure that the JSON satisfies the constraints of the PuzzleKind.
-This library only provides validation and additional functionality that you might want to use.
+As the puzzle is inherently JSON data it is the application's responsibility to ensure that the JSON satisfies the constraints of the PuzzleKind prior to writing the puzzle.
+This library provides validation and additional functionality that you might want to use.

 ipuz is a trademark of Puzzazz, Inc., used with permission.